 Contributions and grants are recognized as revenue when they are received or unconditionally promised (pledged).
-Membership dues are deemed contributions without donor restrictions and are recognized as revenue when pledged or received.
+Membership dues are deemed contributions without donor restrictions as the League does not provide direct benefits for the dues and are recognized as revenue when pledged or received.